SPENCER NEWTON CENTRE

 Regenerative design is about ensuring the built environment has a net positive impact on natural systems.

-A range of building features and considerations will contribute to a reduction in water usage compared to standard systems (up to 50% reduction) and the site will meet benchmarks for appropriate land use and a low impact on biodiversity through a range of initiatives including ample access to daylight and a biophillic environment.
+A range of building features and considerations will contribute to a reduction in water usage compared to standard systems (up to 50% reduction) and the site has a low impact on biodiversity through a range of initiatives including ample access to daylight and a biophillic environment.

-Purruna will boast multiple EV charging stations while solar energy is expected to contribute approximately 20% of the facility’s energy needs thanks to a 330kW array of panels across the centre’s roof.
-The centre will be a role model in its community for redefining the future of the built environment and a testament to Scotch’s commitment to making the future a better place.
+Purruna boasts multiple EV charging stations while solar energy is contributes approximately 20% of the facility’s energy needs thanks to a 330kW array of panels across the centre’s roof.
+The centre is a role model in its community for redefining the future of the built environment and a testament to Scotch’s commitment to making the future a better place.